Levers for Improving Transportation for Women in Cities: Data, Security, and Access

 Levers for Improving Transportation for Women in CitiesData, Security, and Access

-On December 10th from 10-11am PST, Meeting of the Minds will host a free, live webinar featuring Heather Allen, a world-renowned researcher and consultant on gender and urban transport.
+On December 10th, 2020, Meeting of the Minds hosted a free, live webinar featuring Heather Allen, a world-renowned researcher and consultant on gender and urban transport.

 Heather Allen, an international expert in gender and transport, will share her global insights into why we need to change how we plan urban transport networks.
 Women in cities around the world are faced with disproportionately more difficult transport decisions, particularly low-income women, women of color, migrant women, and single mothers compared to men.
 Certain cities are collecting and using data more strategically than others and developing comprehensive strategies to make gender-sensitive decisions.
 Her recent research in Buenos Aires, Quito and Santiago resulted in a toolkit for cities.
 Based on this and her work for the World Bank led SUM4ALL initiative, she will share case studies and emerging best practices for urban practitioners to consider on how to respond to the gendered needs of urban transport with a view to creating more equitable, just and safer cities for everyone.